Neurosurgery Residency Program

 In addition to film rounds, the department’s regularly scheduled conferences include:

-Materials Required: Medical school transcript, photo, letters of reference, curriculum vitae, step 1 scores
+Materials Required: Medical school transcript, photo, one letter of reference, curriculum vitae, BLS certification, proof of immunizations (including Covid-19 vaccine), letter of good standing, and USMLE Step 1 results.

 About the Neurosurgery Sub-Internship at Barrow